oracle123/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that prints absolute name on the current working directory
+script that print absolute name of the current working directory